Got questions? We’ve got answers!

-You will receive monthly progress reports in addition to the daily communication from your child’s therapy team.
-You will also have the opportunity to meet with your child’s team every quarter at a minimum.
+You will receive monthly touchpoint phone calls in addition to the daily communication from your child’s therapy team.
+You will have the opportunity to schedule an in-person meeting with your BCBA as well as receive a quarterly report.

 Yes.
 We observe the major holidays every year, and also closed for Christmas week, but other than that we are open for therapy

 Cornerstone provides all therapy materials and the center is stocked with a wide variety of toys, puzzles and games.
 You are encouraged to personalize your child’s space with posters or photos, and comfort items from home such as a bean bag chair, favorite books, toys or sensory items.
 Each child should bring a packed lunch each day, and appropriate snacks as desired.
 If your child is not potty-trained, please bring a supply of diapers or pull-ups.
 All children, regardless of age, should have a change of seasonally appropriate clothes on hand.